 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-A reference benchmark is not designated for the purposes of attaining the environmental and social characteristics promoted by the Fund.
+A reference benchmark is not used for the purposes of attaining the environmental characteristics promoted by the Fund.